-The value id-kp-timeStamping [RFC5280] MUST be present.
+The value id-kp-timeStamping [RFC5280] MUST be present and MUST be marked critical.

-The value anyExtendedKeyUsage (2.5.29.37.0) MUST NOT be present.
+The value any Extended Key Usage (2.5.29.37.0) MUST NOT be present.

 Other values SHOULD NOT be present.
 If any other value is present, the CA MUST have a business agreement with a Platform vendor requiring that EKU in order to issue a Platform-specific code signing certificate with that EKU.